Alaa-Salah-Younes/client_credit-card_ML_problem/README.md

         PAY_AMT5: Amount of previous payment (NT dollar).
 Amount paid in May, 2005.
         PAY_AMT6: Amount of previous payment (NT dollar).
 Amount paid in June, 2005.
         dpnm: Default payment next month.(Yes = 1, No = 0)

+ ### Here we are going to test 4 models:
+  1. Logistic regression
+  2. SVM
+  3. XGBoost
+  4. Neural Network